Create EFI & Config - OCAuxiliaryTools

 • Download & install OpenCore Auxiliary Tools - OCAT and launch the OCAuxiliaryTools application.

-This will generate the EFI folder with the most recent official release version of OpenCore on your desktop.
-The Config.plist will open in OCAuxiliaryTools for editing.
+This will generate the EFI folder including the most recent official release version of OpenCore on your desktop.
+For now ignore any missing kexts (which can be added later), as all the essential ones should be included already (as shown below)

 ACPI